ObjectModules/deploy/Mapping.md

 </table>

 #Mapping
-Here you come to our section that we gonna explain our concept in detail about our project.
+You come to our section that we gonna explain our concept in detail about our project.
-You have to have an open mind.
+Here we want you have to have an open mind.
 If you're not enjoying it, don't do it.

 ##Background